RoaLogic/apb4_gpio/DATASHEET.md

 The APB4 GPIO Core is fully parameterised core designed to provide a user-defined number of general purpose, bidirectional IO to a design.

-The IO are accessible via an *AMBA APB v2.0 Specification* interface – typically referred to as APB4 – and the core operates synchronously with the rising edge of the APB4 Bus Clock..
+The IO are accessible via an *AMBA APB v2.0 Specification* interface – typically referred to as APB4 – with the core operating synchronously at the rising edge of the APB4 Bus Clock..

-Inputs to the core may operate asynchronously to the core and will be automatically synchronised to the bus clock.
+GPIO I=inputs to the core may operate asynchronously to the core and will be automatically synchronised to the bus clock.
 Outputs may be configured to operate in push-pull mode or open-drain.

+GPIO inputs may also be individually configured to generate a level or edge sensitive interrupt.
+A single IRQ output is provided to connect to the host.

 ![APB4 GPIO Signalling<span data-label="fig:apb4-gpio-sig"></span>](assets/img/apb4-gpio-sig.png)